Last updated: 4 November, 2024 @ 12:04

-I sometimes get the impression that some people eat lobster to be seen eating lobster.
-Don’t get me wrong, the Lobster is a magnificent creature, but it’s also become a symbol of wealth.
-I bet there are more photos on Instagram of lobsters than any other type of seafood.
-To me, the brown crab is just as good as a lobster.
-It’s also, for the moment at least, a lot more affordable.
+Fish Face Seafood Blog sometimes gets the impression that people eat lobster to be seen eating lobster.
+Don’t get us wrong, the lobster is a magnificent creature, but it’s also become somewhat a symbol of wealth, and we reckon there’s more photos on Instagram of lobsters than any other type of seafood.
+However, to us, the brown crab is just as good as a lobster.
+It’s also – for the moment at least – a lot more affordable.
 And there are plenty of brown crab recipes!

-I’m sure the crabmen of Devon, Cornwall, Cromer and elsewhere, will disagree but I’m going to claim that Dorset Brown Crab is the best in the world.
+Of course, the crabmen of Devon, Cornwall, Cromer and elsewhere, may disagree but we think that Dorset brown crab is the best in the world.
 The brown crab is a formidable looking thing and whatever you do, make sure you keep your fingers away from those immensely powerful claws.

 Picking the meat